fereshtehsamadi/CNN_Regression/README.md

 # CNN_Regression
-This algorithm is developed to model the relationship between inputs and outputs of measurement device.
+This algorithm is developed using pytorch to model the relationship between inputs and outputs of measurement device.